-10.2 Automatic Accommodated Weights for Relatively Poor Performance
+11.2 Automatic Accommodated Weights for Relatively Poor Performance

 Automatic adjusted weights may help if your performance is relatively poor for one test because of any kind of problem or challenge.
-If you write all four term tests, and if it helps your course grade, we automatically lower the weight on your lowest test by 8 percentage points and increase the weight of the final exam by 8 percentage points.
+If you write all four term tests, and if it helps your course grade, we automatically lower the weight on your lowest test by 9 percentage points and increase the weight of the final exam by 9 percentage points.
 Any questions around your academic integrity for any work disqualify you from automatic adjusted weights.
-Note that if you miss Term Test #4 there are no automatic adjusted weights because the final exam weight is already substantially increased according to the steps in Section 10.1.

-10.3 Automatic Accommodations for Missed Workshops or a DACM Practicum
+11.3 Automatic Accommodations for Missed Workshops or a DACM Practicum

-To accommodate those who cannot attend up to three workshops, we drop the three lowest weeks.
+To accommodate people who miss, arrive late, or have any problems for a workshop for reasons beyond their control, we automatically drop the lowest four workshops.
 For DACM practicums, we automatically drop the lowest two.
-Save these for an illness or other emergencies entirely outside your control: do not miss because you are busy or for any potentially avoidable reasons.
-This adjustment is automatic and also accommodates students who attend but face any challenges negatively affecting their performance.
-These are automatic: please do not contact us about missing a workshop or DACM practicum.
+These automatic accommodations are for situations entirely outside your control: do not miss for any potentially avoidable reasons.
+There are no further accommodations possible.
+These are automatic: please do not contact us about missing a workshop or practicum.

-11 Proactively Avoid Problems and Promptly Address Issues
+12 Proactively Avoid Problems and Promptly Address Issues